opsb/ember-orbit-todos/README.md

 $ npm rm ember-cli-ember-data --save-dev

-to remove ember-data as a dependency when create a new project with ember-cli
+to remove ember-data as a dependency otherwise it will conflict with ember-orbit

 ## Installation